Survivor. Speaker. Activist. Storyteller.

 I still remember that jail cell, the coldness of the ground, the bareness of the walls.
 I remember thinking—this isn’t supposed to be a part of my story.
 How did I end up here?
 I realized then that by running from my backstory—the things that made my life and my journey painfully and uniquely mine—I had become disconnected from myself and ultimately the empathy to receive healing in my heart.
 So instead I welcomed that brokenness into my life, as painful as tending to any wound typically is, and I enabled that pain to make me more empathetic and appreciative of the beauty all around me.

 I found that when we brave that brokenness, when we salvage our stories of suffering, we also open the door to be a light for others who are still lost in the dark.
 When we allow our pain to transform us, that empathy and compassion that are rooted from our experiences become profound weapons of SO-MUCH-GOOD.
 Now, for the past eight years, I have found that my greatest purposes have been rooted in my deepest pains.

+I’m dedicated to empowering audiences to find opportunity in their struggles rather than opposition.
 Ultimately, I use my own backstory (the good, the bad and the ugly) to motivate and empower individuals to build better businesses, better communities, better relationships and better lives.
 We all have moments of brokenness, it's how we answer to those life-altering chapters in our lives that truly makes or breaks our story.